 - history of the tenancy generally

-Eviction action is only ever taken by BlueCHP as a last resort, after reasonable efforts have been made to sustain the tenancy.
+An eviction action is only ever taken by BlueCHP as a last resort after reasonable efforts have been made to sustain the tenancy.

 If a tenant fails to vacate the property by the date in the possession order, BlueCHP will apply for a Warrant of Possession requesting the NSW Sherriff’s Office to evict the tenant.